evanhosmer/Soccer-Capstone/README.md

 ## Data Cleaning:

 The following actions were performed to clean the data:
-  - Remove players with NaN's
+  - Removed players with NaN's
-  - Aggregate player attributes over time to the mean values
+  - Aggregated player attributes over time to the mean values
-  - Remove statistics not representative of playstyle (preferred foot, work rates, etc)
+  - Removed statistics not representative of playstyle
-  - Standardize data
+  - Standardized/normalized data

 ## EDA:
 Examining the distribution of features: